 A member of the State Bar of Georgia and a Veterans Administration Accredited Attorney, Diane is also a member of the Atlanta Bar Association, the Academy of Special Needs Planners, and the National Academy of Elder Law Attorneys (NAELA).
 She serves as the State Ambassador for the Georgia Chapter of NAELA.

 Diane is a Martindale-Hubbell AV Preeminent-rated attorney and has an AVVO rating of 10/10.
-In 2020, she was recognized as a Georgia Super Lawyer.
+She has been recognized as a Georgia Super Lawyer since 2020.
 Additionally, Diane is a frequent local and national speaker on a variety of aspects of guardianships, special needs trusts, and Medicaid planning and has testified before the Georgia General Assembly.

 Because of her special interest in issues involving the protection of vulnerable populations, Diane is the only private practice attorney in Georgia to have earned certification as an ACT Specialist offered through the Georgia Department of Human Services, Division of Aging Services.
 Currently, she is serving on an unofficial legislative workgroup of the Georgia Bureau of Investigations (GBI).

 Through her work with the GBI, Diane developed an interest in public service.
 In early 2020, Diane made the decision to run for the office of Probate Court Judge of Fulton County.
 Although she was not ultimately successful, she remains involved in community matters and is a charter member of the nonpartisan Senator Jim Tysinger Saturday Morning Breakfast Forum.
 She also serves as secretary of the Buckhead Business Association and is an active member of the Sandy Springs Perimeter Chamber of Commerce.
 Additionally, she was recently named “Best Attorney” in Best of Buckhead 2021 by Atlanta Best Media.